-The investigation of transport processes at electrode surfaces in electrochemical environment has attracted scientific interest for a couple of years due to their relevance in electrochemical processes such as equilibrium and non-equilibrium dynamics1 corrosion^{2, 3} and catalysis4 and also in applied research such as battery-related transport phenomena5.
-Recently it has been demonstrated that all migration processes have an exponential dependence on the electrode potential6-8.
-In these reports, it was shown that defects at charged surfaces carry a dipole moment that contributes linearly to the energy of the defect in the electric field of the double layer and consequently, adds an exponential dependence of the transport rates on the electrode potential to Boltzmann terms for activated transport processes or defect formation.
-This concept has meanwhile been confirmed in further experimental studies in electrolyte^{9, 10}.
+The investigation of transport processes at electrode surfaces in an electrochemical environment has attracted scientific interest for a couple of years due to their relevance in electrochemical processes such as equilibrium and non-equilibrium dynamics,1 corrosion^{2,3} and catalysis4 and also in applied research such as battery-related transport phenomena.5 Recently it has been demonstrated that all migration processes have an exponential dependence on the electrode potential.^{6-8} In these reports, it was shown that defects at charged surfaces carry a dipole moment that contributes linearly to the energy of the defects in the electric field of the double layer and, consequently, adds the exponential dependence of the transport rates on the electrode potential to Boltzmann terms for activated transport processes or defect formation.
+This concept has meanwhile been confirmed in further experimental studies performed in electrolytes.^{9,10}

 In order to understand the details of transport processes in electrochemical systems it is therefore of enormous importance to know the dipole moments of migrating defects.
-Unfortunately, experimental as well as theoretical values are still scarce: Theoretical studies by Müller and Ibach considered the dipole moment of free adatoms on Au, Ag and Cu surfaces in vacuum using cluster calculations8.
-The data as obtained by Müller et al. fit nicely to experimental data on the decay of islands on Au(001)6.
-Pötting et al. employed density functional theory (DFT) methods to calculate the dipole moments of transition states for a large number of diffusion paths on silver surfaces11.
-In further studies by Cockayne and Burton, DFT calculations were used to determine the dipole moment of Pb-O vacancy pairs in PbTiO3 12.
-Step dipole moments on metal electrodes have been measured using impedance spectroscopy^{13, 14}.
-Recently, the dipole moment of adsorbates on metal electrodes have been determined experimentally by Magnussen and coworkers^{10, 15} at steps, using a combination of potential dependent measurements of step fluctuations and experimental data on the surface charge.
-The method is demonstrated for the particular system of stepped Au(001) electrodes in dilute halide solutions with specific adsorption present.
-The method to measure the kink dipole moment as such, however, is not restricted to systems with specifically adsorbed anions, but rather can be applied to electrolyte interfaces in general.
+Unfortunately, experimental as well as theoretical values are still scarce: theoretical studies by Müller and Ibach considered the dipole moment of free adatoms on Au, Ag and Cu surfaces in vacuum using cluster calculations.8 The data as obtained by Müller et al. fit nicely to experimental data on the decay of islands on Au(001).6 Pötting et al. employed density functional theory (DFT) methods to calculate the dipole moments of transition states for a large number of diffusion paths on silver surfaces.11 In further studies by Cockayne and Burton, DFT calculations were used to determine the dipole moment of Pb-O vacancy pairs in PbTiO3.12 Step dipole moments on metal electrodes have been measured using impedance spectroscopy.^{13,14} Recently, the dipole moments of adsorbates on metal electrodes have been determined experimentally by Magnussen and coworkers.^{10,15}